John Charles Centre for Sport: Rugby League

 The stadium has been home to Hunslet since it was opened in 1996.
 Although the ground is not located in Hunslet it is just over the motorway from the club's original home at Parkside.
 The stadium has also held other rugby league events.

+Association Football

+Since 2024 the stadium has been the home of South Leeds.
+Formerly known as Middleton, the club won the Yorkshire Amateur Football League allowing them promotion to the Northern Counties East Football League for the 2024–25 season.

 Gaelic Football

 The stadium is also used for Gaelic matches for time to time.
 Teams from all over Yorkshire, Manchester and Ireland compete for a trophy every year.

-American Football
+American football

-Since 2016 the stadium has been home of English American Football club Yorkshire Rams.
+Since 2016 the stadium has been home of English American football club Yorkshire Rams.
 The stadium has also hosted the Championship Games of the BAFA National Leagues Divisions 1 and 2 since 2015.

 Aquatics Centre

 Swimming

 Since April 2008, the City of Leeds Synchronised Swimming Club adopted the facilities as their main centre for training and administration.
 The club are a regional club which consist of competitive swimmers throughout the whole of the North East.

 In May 2012, the Dutch and Chinese Olympic Swimming Teams announced that they would train at the centre in the lead up to the 2012 London Olympics.